FrancescoDiSalesGithub/GitCliShell/README.md

  - clone-branch: same as clone but needs also a branch from the git-repository
  - get-pages: shows the max page in the research
  - info: gets info of the folders inside a git repository
- - query: searchs for a git repository given a specific term to search and a number of page
+ - query: searchs for a git repository given a specific term to search and a number of page (example 1=first page, 2=second page and so on...)

  Below you can see some examples on how to use these commands.